kapunga/config-talk/slides/slides.md

 <!-- .element: class="fragment" data-fragment-index="2" -->

 Note: Important to note that our extension uses our typeclass, but is not an essential part of the typeclass itself.
+Pause to mention this.
+Mention Michael's talk and point out difference between extensions defined on the typeclass and why this is different.

 ---

-### The First Typeclass
+### Our First Typeclass

 ```scala 3
 object Extractor {